-Listening and speaking activity 50 pts: You and a partner will develop a 10-15 minute listening and speaking to present to the class.
-We will present one-two per class period throughout the semester.
+Listening and speaking activity 50pts: You and a partner will develop a 10-15 minute listening and speaking to present to the class.
+We will present one or two per class period throughout the semester.
 More guidance will be given by instructor.

 Journal Article Reaction paper 100 pts.: The purpose of this assignment is to get you reading professional journals.
 Students will select an article from a professional journal in the field of second language acquisition and/or the teaching of English as a second language.
-You may find a cache of articles on BB in the Journal Article Reaction Paper folder.
+There is a cache of articles on BB in the Journal Article Reaction Paper folder.
 The reaction paper should be approximately two double-spaced pages in length.
-The paper should include a very short summary of the article (about one paragraph), followed by your reaction to the article.
+The paper should include a very short summary of the article (about one paragraph), followed your reaction to the article.
 Please use APA format when citing the article.
 Guidelines and rubric are located in the Journal Article Reaction folder under Course Documents.

-Four In-class SIOP assignments: 25 pts each = 100 pts. - The purpose of these assignments is to familiarize you with parts of the SIOP.
+Four In class SIOP assignments: 25 pts each = 100 pts. - The purpose of these assignments are to familiarize you with parts of the SIOP.
 Assignment 1: Higher Order Thinking Questions; Assignment 2: Content and Language Objectives; Assignment 3: Appropriate Visuals for ELLs.
 Assignment 4: Building Background.
-Guidelines and assignment dropbox are located in the 3 SIOP Subcomponent folder under the Assignments tab.
+Guidelines are located in the 3 SIOP Subcomponent folder under the Assignments.

 Language corner exercises 150 pts.: There are five language corner exercises throughout the semester.
 These exercises are designed to reinforce basic language concepts.
 Language corner exercises are completed on BB.
-Due dates are listed on the syllabus (30 pts. each; $30 \times 5 = 150 \text{pts.}$ )
+Due dates are listed on the syllabus (30 pts. each; $30 \times 5 = 150$ pts.)

-Mini-lesson 200 pts: Groups of Two / Three Students will develop a SIOP mini-lesson for an intermediate stage of second language acquisition.
+Mini lesson 200 pts: Groups of Two Students will develop a SIOP mini-lesson for an intermediate stage of second language acquisition.
 Each lesson will include a game, five authentic pictures, graphic organizer and literature (riddle, story, rhyme, folklore, prose, etc.) The written lesson plan will include the following elements: content objective (TEK); language objective (ELP Standard), a detailed description of the lesson, and copies of the materials.
 (100 pts.)
 The mini lesson will be presented to the class (100 pts.).
 Professional dress is required.

 Midterm exam 100 pts: The exam covers materials from glossary of terms, theoretical concepts, textbook and discussion materials.
 The format is multiple choice.
 The midterm will be taken in class.
 Scantrons are required.
-More information can be found on BB.